jitsi/handbook/docs/dev-guide/iframe.md

     ...
 });
 ```
-* **isDeviceListAvailable** - Resolves with true if the device list is available and with false if not.
+* **isDeviceListAvailable** - Resolves to true if the device list is available and to false if not.

 ```javascript
 api.isDeviceListAvailable().then(isDeviceListAvailable => {
     ...
 });
 ```
-* **isMultipleAudioInputSupported** - Resolves with true if multiple audio input is supported and with false if not.
+* **isMultipleAudioInputSupported** - Resolves to true if multiple audio input is supported and to false if not.

 ```javascript
 api.isMultipleAudioInputSupported().then(isMultipleAudioInputSupported => {
     ...
 });
 ```
-* **pinParticipant** - Elects the participant with the given id to be the pinned participant in order to always receive video for this participant (even when last n is enabled).
+* **pinParticipant** - ????
+Elects the participant with the given id to be the pinned participant in order to always receive video for this participant (even when last n is enabled).

 ```javascript
 api.pinParticipant(participantId);
 ```
-* **resizeLargeVideo** - Resizes the large video container as per the dimensions provided.
+* **resizeLargeVideo** - Resizes the large video container per the provided dimensions.

 ```javascript
 api.resizeLargeVideo(width, height);
 ```
-* **setAudioInputDevice** - Sets the audio input device to the one with the label or id that is passed.
+* **setAudioInputDevice** - Sets the audio input device to the one with the passed label or ID.

 ```javascript
 api.setAudioInputDevice(deviceLabel, deviceId);
 ```
-* **setAudioOutputDevice** - Sets the audio output device to the one with the label or id that is passed.
+* **setAudioOutputDevice** - Sets the audio output device to the one with the passed label or ID.

 ```javascript
 api.setAudioOutputDevice(deviceLabel, deviceId);
 ```
-* **setLargeVideoParticipant** - Displays the participant with the participant id (Jid) that is passed on the large video.
-If no participant id is passed, a particpant will be picked based on the dominant/pinned speaker settings.
+* **setLargeVideoParticipant** - Displays the participant with the participant ID (Jid) that is passed on the large video.
+If no participant ID is passed, a particpant is picked based on the dominant/pinned speaker settings.

 ```javascript
 api.setLargeVideoParticipant(participantId);
 ```
-* **setVideoInputDevice** - Sets the video input device to the one with the label or id that is passed.
+* **setVideoInputDevice** - Sets the video input device to the one with the passed label or ID.

 ```javascript
 api.setVideoInputDevice(deviceLabel, deviceId);
 ```
 * **startRecording** - Starts a file recording or streaming session.

 ```javascript
 api.startRecording(options);